fembrioni/fer-gx-validator/README.md

 ## What can be achived?

-The following notebook has the steps you can follow to validate a dataset:
+The following notebooks have the steps you can follow to validate a dataset:

 - using_validator.ipynb

+- using_only_validator.ipynb

 You will get the results of validating a dataset against different criteria.
 The pattern can be applied to build a testing suite against data assets in your pipeline, being them source data as well as transformed data.